Developer: Nintendo R&D 3 Publisher: Nintendo Release: 10/87 Genre: Sports

 Part of what makes Mike Tyson’s Punchout! so great is both the absurdity and the pomp and circumstance as you progress.
 No reasonable boxing organization would ever let a little guy like Little Mac fight a super heavyweight like Super Macho Man because we know the outcome.
 As horrifying as that would be it makes for a great video game.
 Between the funny training montages and ever escalating series of opponents you really do get the sense of an underdog overcoming the odds and it makes the game truly special.

 Punchout! is the only NES game to use the MMC2 chip.
-This chip allowed for the large characters seen in the game, making it one of the system’s most distinct games.
+This chip allows the large characters in the game, making it one of the system’s most distinct titles.
 These are some of the largest sprites on the system and each features a wide range of expressions and animations.
-Super Macho man completely sells the idea that he is buff beefcake and who can forget King Hippo.
-It’s obvious that many share the same body type and animation (funny enough Piston Honda and Mike Tyson) but considering the results it doesn’t matter.
+Super Macho man completely sells the idea that he is a buff beefcake and who can forget King Hippo.
+It is obvious that many share the same body type and animation (funny enough Piston Honda and Mike Tyson) but considering the results it does not matter.

 The detailed animation is more than just for show.
 Punchout! is less your typical boxing game and almost plays like a rhythm game.
 Every opponent has specific moves and ticks that you’ll need to watch for.
 Blindly attacking will not only fail but is discouraged due to the stamina system.
 Knowing when to swing and counterattack is absolutely pivotal and after one or two matches becomes second nature.
 You need to know when to try and punch King Hippo so that he becomes vulnerable.
 Super Macho Man’s Super Spin Punch (whew) is telegraphed, enabling you to prepare to dodge repeatedly.

 It might sound stifling however the pace and rhythm is almost perfect.
 For every punch you take you know it was your own fault.
-There’s a gradual difficulty curve that is near perfect.
-With each new circuit the game is gradually teaching you some new mechanic.
+There is a gradual difficulty curve that is near perfect.
+With each new circuit the game is gradually teaching you new mechanics.
 Once again, King Hippo is unbeatable unless you learn how to counter.
 The Great Tiger’s Tiger Punch can only be stopped by blocking.
 In the first encounter Bald Bull is a tough but manageable opponent.
 In the second encounter he can only be knocked down by KO punches.
 This mechanic will test how much you pay attention to specific animation frames in order to gain stars and win.
 The game is tough in the last circuit but the skills you have no doubt built up to that point makes it less daunting.
 But it pales in comparison to the Mike Tyson fight.

 The Mike Tyson fight has become the stuff of legends at this point.
 The Mike Tyson code was one of the first video game “cheats” myself and many others ever learned.
 It was exciting being able to fight the final boss right away.
-Even with that in mind nothing will prepare you for just how brutal it is.
-The vast majority of players won’t last even thirty seconds.
+Even with that in mind nothing will prepare you for just how insane it is.
+The vast majority of players will not last even thirty seconds.
 His hits are both quick and powerful, knocking you to the canvas in one shot.
 You will need every ounce of gaming skill to survive even one round and hope to ever ultimately win.
-I still can’t do it consistently and I have nearly three decades of experience under my belt.
-Mike Tyson’s Punchout! was released at the height of his popularity and really sells just how much of a phenomenon the man was.
+I still cannot do it consistently and I have nearly three decades of experience under my belt.
+Mike Tyson’s Punchout! was released at the height of his popularity and sells just how much of a phenomenon the man was.

 In Closing

-2 thoughts on “Mike Tyson’s Punchout!
+2 thoughts on “Mike Tyson’s Punchout!”